Children Watching Television

 I am in full support of the AAP recommendations.
 Rather than exposing my daughter to overwhelming screen stimulation, I will do my best to fill her day with broad ranges of human interaction, toys for learning and imagination, and as much time outdoors as possible.

-Please let me know if you would like me to expand on any of these topics, and here is a quick link to the comments section.
+Please let me know if you would like me to expand on any of these topics.